Q1. Discuss about the classification of natural vegetation.

 III) It also depends on factors like slope and thickness of soil.

 IV) The type and thickness of natural vegetation varies from place to place because of the variation in these factors.

 Q3.
 What do you mean by tropical evergreen forest?

-Ans: These forests are also called tropical rain forests.
+Ans: These forests are also called tropical rainforests.
 These regions are hot and received heavy rainfall throughout the year.
 As there is no particular dry season, the trees do not shed their leaves altogether.
-Therefore these are evergreen forests.
+This is the reason they are called evergreen.

 Q4.
 What are the characteristics of tropical evergreen/rain forests?

 1) These thick forests occur in the regions near the equator and close to the tropics.